saltstack/salt/doc/topics/installation/windows.rst

 - `/master=` A string value to set the IP address or host name of the master.
 Default value is 'salt'
 - `/minion-name=` A string value to set the minion name.
 Default is 'hostname'
 - `/start-minion=` Either a 1 or 0.
 '1' will start the salt-minion service, '0' will not.
 Default is to start the service after installation.
-- `/start-master=` Either a 1 or 0.
-'1' will start the salt-master service, '0' will not.
-Default is to start the service after installation.
-- `/install-master` Will install the master along with the minion.
-Default is to install minion only
-- `/master-only` Will only install the master.

 .. note::
     `/start-service` has been deprecated but will continue to function as expected for the time being.